Coalbed Methane (CBM)

 - An overview of the existing hydrogeologic information supported by field-verified water well survey data

 - Groudwater monitoring data recommendations

-HCL has prepared and submitted hundreds of technical reports to AEP to support groundwater diversions in Alberta.
+HCL has prepared and submitted hundreds of technical reports to AEPA to support groundwater diversions in Alberta.